Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Polynomial-time Algorithm to Verify TLL NN

 \end{proposition}

 \begin{proof} From the proof of Proposition \ref{prop:linear_regions_tll} we know that a region in $\mathcal{HS}(\multitllparams{N}{M}{m})$ is a unique order region for the linear functions $(W^\kappa_\ell,b^\kappa_\ell)$ of each component.
 In other words, the indexing function of the region $R$ specifies a strict ordering of each pair of linear functions from each component of $\multitllparams{N}{M}{m}$.
-That is the region $R$ by way of its indexing function $\mathfrak{s}_R$ effectively \emph{``sorts''} the component-wise linear functions on $R$.
+Thus, the region $R$, using its indexing function $\mathfrak{s}_R$, \emph{pairwise-orders} the component-wise linear functions on $R$.

-These pairwise comparisons can be turned into a sorted list of linear functions for each component at the cost of $O(m \cdot N^2)$, which explains the first term in the claimed runtime.
-Thus, it remains only to check each of the selection sets against these component-wise sorted lists of linear functions to see which affine function is active for each $\min$ term; this is then followed by checking which of the active functions from each $\min$ term survives as the active function after the $\max$ operation.
-A procedure for doing this involves at most $O(N \cdot \log N)$ operations per component per $\min$ term (using a binary search of the sorted list), followed by another $O(N \cdot \log N)$ comparisons per component to see which of the (unique) linear functions expressed by $\min$ terms survives the final max term. \end{proof}